INFJ

 Potential development areas for INFJs

 Because they’re so deep and sensitive, it’s easy for INFJs to get their feelings hurt.
-Their idealism also makes them critical of others who seem to not care as much about humanitarian issues or fighting injustices.
-This could work against them if it discourages others from getting involved.
+Their idealism also makes them critical of others who don’t seem to care as much as they do about humanitarian issues or fighting injustice.
+This critical approach could work against them if it discourages others from getting involved.

 INFJs and stress

-At work, INFJs find it difficult to keep their personal feelings out of their interactions.
-They’ll likely become stressed out by feeling underappreciated, dismissed, or ignored.
+At work, INFJs may find it difficult to keep their personal feelings out of their interactions with others.
+They’ll likely become stressed if they feel unappreciated, dismissed, or ignored.